Apply for BAföG to study

 Prerequisites

-You can receive BAföG if
+You are eligible for BAföG if

 - you are studying full-time and